roydcarlson/ddash/README.md

 ---
 You should have the [Go Ethereum client](https://github.com/ethereum/go-ethereum) installed on your machine, and install the *web3.py* and *py-ipfs* Python packages.
 The instructions here are for machines running Ubuntu 16.04.
 [This tutorial](https://omarmetwally.wordpress.com/2017/07/25/how-to-create-a-private-ethereum-network/) covers basic Ethereum networking.

 You will need an Ethereum node connected to the blackswan private network and the ability to lock/unlock this account to send transactions.
+Be sure to unlock your account before using DDASH, and be aware that the Go Ethereum client periodically locks your account as a security measure.

 Start by creating these directories:
 ```